Otterbein’s Hazing Definition & Policy

 All students are expected to complete hazing education and prevention through the online module facilitated by AliveTek.
 This module covers Ohio state law, Otterbein University policy, and how to identify and prevent hazing.

 Students are required to complete this online educational module in order to participate in any University group.
-This completion for participation is tracked and managed by rosters submitted by the individual organizations and respective campus departments.
+This completion for participation is tracked and managed by rosters submitted by individual organizations and respective campus departments.

 First year students are sent the link to complete the online educational module as part of the required trainings prior to starting classes in the Fall.
 Current students receive regular reminders throughout the school year encouraging completion of the online educational module.